CakeDC/Enum/Docs/Documentation/Examples.md

 ###Const Example

-Here you need to create some constants variables in you table class and configure you behavior to get them for example:
+Here you need to create some constants variables in your table class and configure your behavior to get them for example:

 ```php
     class ArticlesTable extends Table